MobilityData/GTFS-books/README.md

 Some of the content may be outdated.
 You are encouraged to contribute any fixes or changes in order to keep it as up-to-date as possible.

 # Lisence
-Code licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).
+This work is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).